Peter A. Cohen

 Mr. Strauss is a former member of the Board of Governors of the American Stock Exchange, the Chicago Mercantile Exchange, the Public Securities Association, the Securities Industry Association, the Federal Reserve International Capital Market Advisory Committee and the U.S. Japan Business-Council.
 He is a past President of the Association of Primary Dealers in U.S. Government Securities.
 Mr. Strauss currently serves on the Board of Trustees of the U.S.-Japan Foundation and is a member of the Boards of Trustees and Executive Committees of The Mount Sinai Medical Center, Mount Sinai School of Medicine and The Mount Sinai Hospital.
 Mr. Strauss is also Trustee Emeritus of Riverdale Country School and Vice President and Treasurer and member of the Board of Trustees of the Bachmann-Strauss Dystonia & Parkinson Foundation.

-Mr. Holmes serves as Chief Administrative Officer of Cowen Group.
-Previously, Mr. Holmes was the Head of Technology and Operations at Cowen Group following the merger between Cowen and Company and Ramius.
+Mr. Holmes serves as Chief Operating Officer of Cowen Group.
+Previously, Mr. Holmes was Chief Administrative Officer after serving as the Head of Technology and Operations at Cowen Group following the merger between Cowen and Company and Ramius.
 Mr. Holmes joined Ramius in June 2006 as Global Head of Operations.

 Prior to joining Ramius, Mr. Holmes was Global Head of the Equity Product Team at Bank of America Securities.
 Mr. Holmes has also held senior operations management positions at Deutsche Bank, Credit Lyonnais and Kidder Peabody.
 His experience includes treasury, foreign exchange, equity, fixed income & derivative operations.